-A dental emergency may result in pain, severe pressure, embarrassment, or frustration.
-Situations that can lead to a emergency dental include:
+A dental emergency may result in discomfort, severe pressure, embarrassment, or frustration.
+Situations that can lead to a dental emergency include:

-This occurs when you experience trauma to the tooth resulting in a chipped or split tooth.
-Depending on the severity of the break, there is a chance the tooth could be saved.
+Broken or fractured teeth occur when you experience trauma to the tooth resulting in a chipped or split tooth.
+Depending on the severity of the break, there is a chance the tooth can be saved.
 Otherwise, the tooth may have to be removed.
 Learn more.

-Wisdom teeth can lead to pain when chewing, swelling gums, or shifting teeth.
+Wisdom teeth can cause severe discomfort when chewing, swelling gums, or shifting teeth.
 Wisdom teeth are unnecessary teeth that often crowd your mouth and other teeth as they come in.
-They can also be difficult to clean.
-It is usually best to have wisdom teeth removed.
+They can also be challenging to clean.
+It is usually a good idea to have wisdom teeth removed.

-Most of the time, a filling or a crown falls out while eating or chewing gum.
+Most of the time, a filling or a crown will fall out while eating or chewing gum.
 If no treatment is performed, the tooth with a missing crown or filling will become more sensitive or infected as debris and bacteria come in contact with it.
-Teeth also have the ability to shift if a crown is left out of the mouth for too long.
+Teeth can also shift if a crown is left out of the mouth for too long.
 Learn more.

 When a tooth has been knocked out or loosened, damage takes place in the mouth, surrounding tissues, and the nerves of the tooth.
-It is possible for those damaged tissues to support the tooth again if the tooth is placed back in its socket quick enough after the incident.
+Those damaged tissues can support the tooth again if the tooth is placed back in its socket quick enough after the incident.
 Learn more.

 Coddington Dental is a proud member of Nebraska Family Dentistry.
 We’re one of multiple NFD locations, some of which are even open on weeknights and weekends for your convenience.